alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Operating system

 -   Linux OS with Python
--   Historically: Ubuntu
+-   Ubuntu
--   Red Hat caught up
+-   Red Hat
+-   SUSE
--   SUSE, Debian, CentOS, etc.
+-   Debian, Fedora, CentOS, etc.

 ### Python

 ![Python logo](images/python-powered.png){height=50px}

--   OpenStack today is Python 2.7 compatible
+-   OpenStack is Python 2.7 compatible
+-   Python 3 comptability almost complete
 -   So as not to reinvent the wheel, a lot of dependencies are necessary
--   Python 3 migration work is in progress

 ### Base de données

 -   Stores most of the data managed by OpenStack
 -   Each component has it own database
 -   OpenStack uses the SQLAlchemy Python ORM
--   Theoretical support of what SQLAlchemy supports
+-   Theoretical support of what SQLAlchemy supports (and migrations support)
 -   MySQL/MariaDB is the most tested and used implementation
 -   SQLite is mainly used for tests and demos
 -   Some deployments work with PostgreSQL

-### Why use SQLAlchemy

 ![SQLAlchemy logo](images/sqlalchemy-logo.png){height=40px}

--   Supports multiple DBMS
--   Supports migrations

 ![MySQL logo](images/mysql-logo.png){height=40px}

 ### Message bus